javaigua/javaigua-stocks/README.md

 Routes for Akka Http processing can be found in [StockRoutes.java](src/main/java/com/javaigua/stocks/api/StockRoutes.java).

 An instance of the actor [StockRegistryActor.java](src/main/java/com/javaigua/stocks/actors/StockRegistryActor.java) is a distributed registry for stocks handled in this application.
-Every stock entity is an actor supervised by this one, therefore the processing of messages sent to this actor is distributed.
-A reference lookup, by the given stock id, is performed upon arrival of every message sent to this actor.
-The message is then forwarded to this stock actor, except when the whole list of stocks is asked, in which case all children data is aggreagated and returned.
+Every stock entity has an actor supervised by this one.
+An actor reference lookup by the given stock id is performed upon arrival of every message sent to this actor, new ones are created if needed.
+Messages are then forwarded to that stock actor, except when the whole list of stocks is asked in which case all children data is aggreagated and returned by iterating through all supervised actors created by this one.

-Every instance of the actor [StockActor.java](src/main/java/com/javaigua/stocks/actors/StockActor.java) controls a single Stock entity in this application.
-This actor is created and supervised by the registry.
+Every instance of the  [StockActor.java](src/main/java/com/javaigua/stocks/actors/StockActor.java) controls a single Stock entity.
 It performs operations on a single Stock instance variable.
-Messages sent to this actor mutate or query this domain object, and since messages are processed sequentially one-by-one, there is no need to worry about concurrent modifications or other side effects.
+Messages sent to this actor mutate or query this domain object.
+Since messages are processed sequentially one-by-one, there is no need to worry about concurrent modifications or other side effects.

 Messages shared between actors can be found in [StockRegistryMessages.java](src/main/java/com/javaigua/stocks/actors/StockRegistryMessages.java).